lere01/tutorial_nqs/README.md

 3. Run the setup script:

     ```bash
-    bash setup.sh
+    bash run.sh
     ```

-Remember to run `chmod +x setup.sh` to make the script executable.
+Remember to run `chmod +x run.sh` to make the script executable before running.
+Some unix based systems allow you to simply double-click on the file.

 ### Windows